databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

   hardcodes the API endpoint for triggering a GitHub Actions workflow.
 Update `notebooks/TriggerModelDeploy.py` to instead hit the appropriate REST API endpoint for triggering model deployment CD for your CI/CD provider.

+{% elif cookiecutter.cicd_platform == "azureDevOpsServices" -%}
+The scripts set up CI/CD with Azure DevOps.
+During initial set up we do the following:
+1. Create an Azure Blob Storage container for storing ML resource config (job, MLflow experiment, etc) state for the current ML project
+2. Create another Azure Blob Storage container for storing the state of CI/CD principals provisioned for the current ML project
+3. Write credentials for accessing the container in (1) to a file
+4. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the Azure Blob Storage container created in (2).
+5. Create two Azure DevOps Pipelines:
+    * `testing_ci` - Unit tests and integration tests triggered upon PR to the main branch.
+    * `terraform_cicd` - Continuous integration for Terraform triggered upon a PR to main and changes to `databricks-config`, followed by continuous deployment of changes upon successfully merging into main.
+{% endif -%}

 ## Prerequisites

 ### Install CLIs